Alderney camps

-The Alderney camps were prison camps built and operated by Nazi Germany during its World War II occupation of the Channel Islands.
-The Channel Islands were the only part of the British Isles to be occupied.
+The Alderney camps were camps built and operated by Nazi Germany on the island of Alderney during its World War II occupation of the Channel Islands.
+Alderney had four forced/slave labour sites, including Lager Sylt, the only Nazi concentration camp on British soil during the wartime occupation.

 Camps

-Until 2022, it was believed that the Nazis had built four labour camps on Alderney.
-The Nazi Organisation Todt (OT) operated each subcamp and used forced labour to build fortifications in Alderney including bunkers, gun emplacements, air raid shelters, tunnels and concrete fortifications.
-The camps commenced operating in January 1942.
-They were named after the Frisian Islands.
+In 1941 Nazi military engineers built four labour camps on Alderney.
+The Nazi Organisation Todt (OT) operated each subcamp and used forced labour to build fortifications in Alderney, including bunkers, gun emplacements, air raid shelters, tunnels and concrete fortifications.
+The camps commenced operation in January 1942.
+They were named after various islands in the North Sea: Borkum, Helgoland, Norderney and Sylt.

-The four camps on the island had a total inmate population that fluctuated but is estimated at about 6,000.
+The four camps on the island had a total inmate population that fluctuated but is estimated at 6,000.
 The exact details are impossible to determine as many records were destroyed.

-In 2022, studies indicated that as many as nine camps were built at Alderney.
+In 2022, studies indicated that as many as nine camps were built on Alderney.